Lubi43/books-dataset/docs/index.md

 ## Project description<br>

 **Book Search** 📚 is a Python-based tool for searching and analyzing a publicly available kaggle dataset produced by [middlelight](https://www.kaggle.com/datasets/middlelight/goodreadsbookswithgenres).
-Developed as a course project, it enables users to:
+Developed as a course project, it enables users to:<br>
-- Search books by title, author, or genre
+- Search books by title, author, or genre  <br>
-- Filter by publication year or rating
+- Filter by publication year or rating  <br>
-- Analyze reading trends and patterns
+- Analyze reading trends and patterns  <br>

 As a book enthusiast with limited reading time, I needed a way to quickly find books matching my current reading capacity and interests.
 The most common struggles finding books I had were:<br>